Do you know the true cost of Blowfly strike?

 “Blowfly strike is one of the most devastating things that can happen to your sheep,”

-says Henry Riley, Flock Manager at Rudgeway Farms.
+he says.
 “If you have the right product you can apply treatment and not have to worry about reapplying it.
 If you delay or don’t take the appropriate preventative measures, strike can be detrimental to the flock.”

 says Henry.
 "This is not the most effective use of time and doesn’t guarantee that there won’t be any losses either through lamb productivity, ewe health or even mortality rates."

-All lambs at Rudgeway are now treated with CLiKZiN®
+All lambs are now treated with CLiKZiN®

-an 8-week IGR with a short withhold period to allow flexibility of getting lambs to market.
+8-week IGR with a short withhold period to allow flexibility of getting lambs to market.
 In 2017 out of 1,200 lambs, just one had strike, whereas in previous years with use of SPs there were up to 36 (3%) individual cases a year.

 Looking at the case in 2017 Henry explains, "I suspect given the position and timing of the strike, it was down to poor application – on a dirty fleece.
 Looking at the daily live weight gain of the 32-kilo struck lamb combined with the other costs associated with strike demonstrated to me just how important it is to prevent and not treat when it comes to blowfly strike."